Which of the following types of accounting is primarily concerned... | Study Prep in Pearson+

 1

-Learn the definition of managerial accounting: Managerial accounting is a branch of accounting that focuses on providing financial and non-financial information to internal management to assist in planning, controlling, and decision-making processes.
+Differentiate the accounting types: Managerial accounting focuses on internal decision-making, financial accounting deals with external reporting, and tax accounting is concerned with compliance and tax-related matters.
+Actuarial accounting, however, is specialized in risk evaluation and is directly tied to the underwriting process.

-Compare the characteristics of managerial accounting with the other types of accounting listed in the problem.
-Managerial accounting is distinct because it is tailored to the needs of internal users rather than external stakeholders.
+Identify the correct answer: Based on the description, actuarial accounting is the type of accounting primarily concerned with evaluating and accepting risks in the underwriting process for life insurance.

-Conclude that the correct answer is managerial accounting, as it aligns with the requirement of providing information to internal management for decision-making purposes.
+Conclude the reasoning: The correct answer is 'Actuarial accounting' because it aligns with the process of risk evaluation and acceptance, which is central to the underwriting process in life insurance.

 Watch next